Aung San Suu Kyi: 2021 arrest and trial

-On 28 April 2021, the National Unity Government (NUG), in which Aung San Suu Kyi symbolically remains in her position, anticipated that there would be no talks with the junta until all political prisoners, including her, are set free.
+On 28 April 2021, the National Unity Government (NUG), in which Aung San Suu Kyi symbolically retained her position, anticipated that there would be no talks with the junta until all political prisoners, including her, are set free.
 This move by her supporters come after an ASEAN-supported consensus with the junta leadership in the past days.
-However, on 8 May 2021, the junta designated NUG as a terrorist organization and warned citizens not to cooperate, or give aid to the parallel government, stripping Aung San Suu Kyi of her symbolic position.
+However, on 8 May 2021, the junta designated NUG as a terrorist organisation and warned citizens not to cooperate, nor to give aid to the parallel government, stripping Aung San Suu Kyi of her symbolic position.
 On 10 May 2021, her lawyer said she would appear in court in person for the first time since her arrest after the Supreme Court ruled that she could attend in person and meet her lawyers.
 She had been previously only allowed to do so remotely from her home.
 On 21 May 2021, a military junta commission was formed to dissolve Aung San Suu Kyi's National League for Democracy (NLD) on grounds of election fraud in the November 2020 election.
 On 22 May 2021, during his first interview since the coup, junta leader Min Aung Hlaing reported that she was in good health at her home and that she would appear in court in a matter of days.
 On 23 May 2021, the European Union expressed support for Aung San Suu Kyi's party and condemned the commission aimed at dissolving the party, echoing the NLD's statement released earlier in the week.

 On 24 May 2021, Aung San Suu Kyi appeared in person in court for the first time since the coup to face the "incitement to sedition" charge against her.
 During the 30-minute hearing, she said that she was not fully aware of what was going on outside as she had no access to full information from the outside and refused to respond on the matters.
-She was also quoted on the possibility of her party forced dissolution as "Our party grew out of the people so it will exist as long as people support it."
+She was also quoted on the possibility of her party's forced dissolution as "Our party grew out of the people so it will exist as long as people support it."
 In her meeting with her lawyers, Aung San Suu Kyi also wished people "good health".

 On 2 June 2021, it was reported that the military had moved her (as well as Win Myint) from their homes to an unknown location.